 Noblesville Schools makes every effort to notify school families in the event of school closings or a two-hour delay to the start of the school day.
-If school is canceled or delayed, we will utilize School Messenger, our phone and email notification system, and our school website, http://www.noblesvilleschools.org to notify families.
+If school is canceled or delayed, we will utilize School Messenger, our phone and email notification system, and our school website, Noblesville Schools Webpage to notify families.
 In addition, information will be posted on our Facebook page (Noblesville Schools), and sent out through Twitter (NobSchools).
 Local television stations also will be notified.